emmawalshdev/The-Book-bar/README.md

 ![Generated from Am I Responsive](assets/images/readme_files/amiresponsive.jpg)

 The Book bar website offers an online book review and recommendation service.
-This project focuses on allowing users to share their own data with a community.
+This project is data focused, allowing users to share their own data with the greater community of users.

+The website has two main goals.
+For the user, finding a suitable book based on recommendations will be acheived.
+For the website owner, a link will be added to each book uploaded which will allow them to earn money through each purchase. sales pitch
 ----------------------------

 ## Contents